All right, hour two, Sean Hannity show as we continue from our nation's capital, the swamp, the sewer.

 He will fight, he will fight, and he will fight some more.

-And he's not gonna stop.
+And he's not going to stop.

 Anyway, we love our friends in Ohio.

-Congratulations, Buckeyes, big win last night.
+Big win last night.

 They suffered a breach.

-This is in December of just last year, an unauthorized user accessed student information, and that resulted in the possible exposure of social security numbers, medical data, full names.
+An unauthorized user accessed student information, and that resulted in the possible exposure of social security numbers, medical data, full names.

-More than fifty million students impacted here.
+More than 50 million students impacted here.

 This is real.

-It is so critical and important to understand how cybercrime identity theft are impacting people every single day.
+It is so critical and important to understand how cybercrime, identity theft are impacting people every single day.

 And lots of places can accidentally expose your personal information.

-Now that's why lifelock.com, they will monitor millions of data points a second and see if there's any risk to your identity.
+Now, that's why LifeLock.com, they will monitor millions of data points a second and see if there's any risk to your identity.

 All of us probably have experienced it in some way.